roman-milk/roman-milk.github.io/church-on-state.md

  "Well, we've been busy with the campaign.
 I have been going to a Church just outside town, and Adam comes when he can."
 Paula replied nervously, afraid of offending the Mother Superior, squirming slightly underneath her stern gaze.

  "Well, I hope to change that.
 I want you guys to come to my church, and see what we have to offer.
 I hope that you two will come back week after week.
 And if you like what you see, then you will have the Church's full support in the upcoming election.
 I will make myself indispensable to your campaign.
 If you need anything from me, let me know.
 Not only do I want you to get close to the Church, I want you two to be close to me.
 I am hoping that, during this campaign, we can all grow to be close friends," Catherine paused, leaning forward slightly, "Very close friends."
-Report_Story #2